adsmi-miccai/adsmi-miccai.github.io/README.md

 # adsmi-miccai.github.io
-Homepage for the MICCAI 2024 ADSMI workshop
+[The homepage](https://adsmi-miccai.github.io/) for the MICCAI 2024 ADSMI workshop